-It was said that this tree almost did not survive when the cathedral’s convent was burned down by Heneral Antonio Luna and his men.
-They did this as per instructions from then President Emilio Aguinaldo ahead of the surging American soldiers.
+It was said that this tree almost did not survive when Heneral Antonio Luna and his men burned down the cathedral’s convent.
+They did this per instructions from then-President Emilio Aguinaldo ahead of the surging American soldiers.

 They burned all-important government documents kept in Aguinaldo’s headquarters.
 The Kalayaan Tree of Malolos also caught fire and was badly damaged, but incredibly managed to survive.
 The president and his trusted soldiers fled to San Fernando, Pampanga.
-Eventually, they went to San Isidro, Nueva Ecija to reestablish the seat of the Philippine government.
+Eventually, they went to San Isidro, Nueva Ecija, to reestablish the Philippine government seat.

-On March 31, 1899, the American forces captured Malolos which had been gutted by fires set by withdrawing Philippine Republic forces.
+On March 31, 1899, the American forces captured Malolos, gutted by fires set by withdrawing Philippine Republic forces.

 How old is this Kalayaan Tree of Malolos?

-I have read and heard rumors saying that this tree was planted by Emilio Aguinaldo himself during his stay at the Malolos Cathedral convent.
-The convent served as his office and official residence during his term as the President of First Philippine Republic in 1898-1899.
+I have read and heard rumors saying that Emilio Aguinaldo planted this tree during his stay at the Malolos Cathedral convent.
+The convent served as his office and official residence during his term as the President of the First Philippine Republic in 1898-1899.
 However, old pictures of the Cathedral patio laud the presence of this landmark.
 This proves that this tree was already present during the First Philippine Congress in September of 1898, debunking the rumor.